-In 2017 I began working as Director of the Holocaust Exhibition & Learning Centre with the task of turning an empty space at the University of Huddersfield's Schwann building into a museum exhibition, learning centre, conferencing and events space.
+In 2017 I began working as Director of the Holocaust Centre North with the task of turning an empty space at the University of Huddersfield's Schwann building into a museum exhibition, learning centre, conferencing and events space.
 We opened the Centre less than 18 months later, which felt miraculous but is really testament to the hard work and dedication of the project team which included the lead contractor and exhibition designers PLB Projects, fit-out contractor Workhaus, interpretation consultant Sam Heywood, artist and creative director Jenny Kagan, AV consultants Ay Pe, sound designers WMP, and AV hardware contractors Fusion.
 They were all terrific and I wouldn't hesitate to recommend working with them.

-I was the curator and project manager for the Centre's permanent exhibition, 'Through Our Eyes', which tells the story of the Holocaust through the eyes of 16 men and women who experienced it first hand.
+As well as leading the charity in a new initiative I was the curator and project manager for the Centre's permanent exhibition, 'Through Our Eyes', which tells the story of the Holocaust through the eyes of 16 men and women who experienced it first hand.
 It brings together filmed eyewitness testimony, photographs, archival sources, official records and personal artefacts to describe and explain events in Germany and occupied Europe from the rise of Nazism in the 1920s through to the end of the Second World War and its aftermath.
 Curating the exhibition was a challenging and deeply personal experience and I felt a heavy sense of responsibility to the survivors and their families, some of whom had passed away in the decade since I had first started working with the charity.
 I wrote about the experience in a blog, 'Interpreting the Unthinkable', for British Online Archives which you can read here.
 Audience feedback on the exhibition was exceptional, you can read a taster of it on Tripadvisor.

 The Centre is the first of its kind in the north of England, and the only publicly accessible resource for teaching and learning about the Holocaust based in a UK university.
 During my time as Director I led the Centre in a number of partnerships including the Imperial War Museum's Second World War and the Holocaust National Partnership Programme, and an exciting new development with the Wiener Holocaust Library to create an outpost and research collection in Huddersfield.
 We ran a wide range of successful events, some of which you can watch again on the University of Huddersfield's YouTube channel, and created a learning programme for primary and secondary schools with curriculum-linked workshops that explore the history of the Holocaust and reflect on its significance and relevance to the present day.
 I did a lot of fundraising, including helping to secure one of the region's biggest Resilient Heritage grants from the National Lottery Heritage Fund, and negotiated funding agreements with major trusts and foundations.